d3/d3-shape/README.md

 Generates a stack for the given array of *data*, returning an array representing each series.
 Any additional *arguments* are arbitrary; they are simply propagated to the stack generator’s accessor functions along with the `this` object.
 The number of series is determined by the number of [keys](#stack_keys); each series *i* in the returned array corresponds to the *i*th key.
 Each series is then represented as an array of points; each point *j* corresponds to the *j*th element in the input *data*.
 Lastly, each point is represented as an array [*y0*, *y1*] where *y0* is the lower value (baseline) and *y1* is the upper value (topline).

-The corresponding key for each series is available as *series*.key, and the [ordered index](#stack_order) as *series*.index.
+The corresponding key for each series is available as *series*.key, and the [index](#stack_order) as *series*.index.
 The corresponding input data element for each point is available as *point*.data.

 <a name="keys" href="#stack_keys">#</a> <i>stack</i>.<b>keys</b>([<i>keys</i>])

 If *keys* is specified, sets the keys accessor to the specified function or array and returns this stack generator.
-If *keys* is not specified, returns the current keys accessor, which defaults to:
+If *keys* is not specified, returns the current keys accessor, which defaults to the empty array:

 ```js
 function keys() {